ArdaxHz/mupl/readme.md

 Each new name-id pair should be separated by a comma at the end of the line and a colon between the name and ID.
 The last pair of each map should not have a comma.

+`formats` contains a list of ids for the formats that are longstrip (long image) or widestrip (wide image).
+There can be multiple ids in each array, but there must not be any duplicate ids.

 #### Example

 Take `hyakkano - c025 (v04) [XuN].cbz` as the chapter I want to upload.
 In my `name_id_map.json`, I would have the key `hyakkano` and the value `efb4278c-a761-406b-9d69-19603c5e4c8b` for the manga ID to upload to.
 I would also have `XuN` for the group map with the value `b6d57ade-cab7-4be7-b2b8-be68484b3ad3`.

-The program would then look through this file for the `hyakkano` key and for the `XuN` key for their assigned ids.
+The uploader would then look through this file for the `hyakkano` key and for the `XuN` key for their assigned ids.

-If I have a file named `efb4278c-a761-406b-9d69-19603c5e4c8b [es] - 000 (Momi-san) [XuN+00e03853-1b96-4f41-9542-c71b8692033b]`, the program would take the manga id directly from the file, the language as Spanish with the code `es`, chapter number as null (oneshot) with no volume, chapter title as `Momi-san` with groups `XuN` (id taken form `name_id_map.json`) and `00e03853-1b96-4f41-9542-c71b8692033b`.
+If I have a file named `efb4278c-a761-406b-9d69-19603c5e4c8b [es] - 000 (Momi-san) [XuN+00e03853-1b96-4f41-9542-c71b8692033b]`, the uploader would take the manga id directly from the file, the language as Spanish with the code `es`, chapter number as null (oneshot) with no volume, chapter title as `Momi-san` with groups `XuN` (id taken form `name_id_map.json`) and `00e03853-1b96-4f41-9542-c71b8692033b`.

 ## Contribution